katiarp/Credit_Risk_Analysis/README.md

 ![Image_name](Resources/easy_ensemble_adaboost.png)

 The confusion matrix shows that this model is doing well at predicting *high-risk* credit.
 The model shows only a few false negatives; therefore, recall is high for the minority class.
-However, the confusion matrix shows that we have several false positives, thus precision is 0.07 for the minority class.
+However, the confusion matrix shows that we have several false positives, thus the precision is 0.07 for the minority class.

 ![Image_name](Resources/confusion_matrix_adaboost.png)